 Carrying humans around and expecting them to exit via a hole smaller than seems appropriate is not the only reason our pelvic floor muscles weaken.
 As we age we also lose strength in our pelvic floor and vaginal muscles naturally.
 And this is because we just don’t think about them!
 Imagine what your glutes would look like if you never did a squat?
 Or how you’d slouch if you never worked on your postural muscles?
 The same can be said for your muscles down low.
-And, just like having a nicely toned back can benefit your life greatly, so too can strengthening your pelvic floor.
-How does a better sex life sound?
-Or dramatically reducing the possibility of you ever wetting your pants in public?
-Yeah, the whole subject is surrounded by an aura of hilarity, but it does need to be taken a little more seriously!
-Unless the word ‘prolapse’ doesn’t send shivers down your spine like it does mine.
-Ugh.
+And, just as having a nicely toned back can benefit your life greatly, so too can strengthening your pelvic floor.

 How to tone the muscles that matter

 First up, get comfortable.
 Now imagine that you need to use the bathroom and can’t cross your legs or shift your weight around to help you.
 Contract the muscles around your base, but don’t squeeze your glutes or thighs.
 Can you feel a lift?
 It might be microscopic to start with, just like the first time you exercise any muscle group.